montigno/PlugIns_ImageJ/README.md

 # How to install this plugin?

 	- download the PlugIn, unzip it and copy the 'Atlas_Irmage' folder to the ImageJ/plugins folder.
-	- start ImageJ (or 'Help' -> 'Refresh menus' if ImageJ alread open.
+	- start ImageJ (or 'Help' -> 'Refresh menus' if ImageJ alread open).

 # How to use it?